 The mean of the latency with the above parameters is 14.834ms.
 To simulate longer or shorter network latency, scale theta linearly since mean of Gamma distribution is K*theta

 If network latency value is such that the packet arrives at MAC layer after the end of the simulation time, then re-generate another network latency value until the packet arrives at MAC within the simulation window.

-Additional steps for variable bit rate coding [TBD]
+The reciprocal TCP Ack to the video traffic, from Video Receiver to Video Source is generated as follows:

+Step 1: 40 Byte TCP Ack, inter-arrival interval is equal to 1ms delay from video traffic frame reception at the Video Receiver

 Evaluation metrics